vasilis-stylianou/vasilis-stylianou.github.io/_posts/2018-07-15-expenditures.md

     Avg Annual Expenditure (2010-2016) = $1,230,258,512.37

-### 4. Find the 'OFFICE' with the highest total expenditures with a 'START DATE' in 2016.
-For this office, find the 'PURPOSE' that accounts for the highest total expenditures.
-What fraction of the total expenditures (all records, all offices) with a 'START DATE' in 2016 do these expenditures amount to?
+Next, we find the 'OFFICE' with the highest total expenditures with a 'START DATE' in 2016.
+For this office, we find the 'PURPOSE' that accounts for the highest total expenditures.
+At last, we compute the fraction of the total expenditures (all records, all offices) with a 'START DATE' in 2016 that these expenditures amount to.
+We split these computations in four steps:
+1. Compute expenditures of ALL offices in 2016.
+2. Find office w/ max total expenditures in 2016.
+3. Find purpose w/ max total expenditures for office w/ max expenditures.
+4. Compute fraction of total expenditure.

 ```python